ShackledFreedom/Rabbit-Chan-CPP-Animation/README.md

 # How to use

-The code is on here just to hold the code.
+The code is on here for archival purposes.
 But, if you really want to run it as intended, then all you need to do is compile the cpp file with

 ```g++ main.cpp -o main```